Your Online Portal!

-All members and dependents will need to complete a new registration.
+All members and dependents (over the age of 18) will need to complete a new registration.
 Enter the group number (omit dash) found on your ID card in the box to the right.
 From there, you will need to follow the instructions to create a new login ID and password.
 To get started, select Click here to register and enroll and select Member from the pulldown.

 Special notes: If you are presented with multiple groups (employers) as a selection, please select your correct group.
 You will also need access to the email address you enter to activate your registration.
 Once you've activated your account, you can bookmark that site to go there directly in the future.

 Been here before?
-Enter your group number to be taken to your landing page.
-On your personalized member page, you can:
+Enter your group number to be taken to your login page.
+Once you've logged into your portal account, you can:

 - Look up claims